DSCI-310/dsci-310-group-16/README.md

 # Predicting Win Rate of Tennis Players
-### Group Project Repository for DSCI 310 - Group 16
+DSCI 310 Group 16 project on Predicting Win Rate of Tennis Players done in Jupyter Notebook using R.

 ### Table of Contents
 =================